Washi1337/ctf-writeups/FlareOn/2020/7/README.md

 Calling procedures by hash codes
 --------------------------------

 How does this information help us?
 Let's go back to our function.
 The first line tells us that we are accessing the pointer at `FS + 0x30`.
 This is a reference to the current PEB!
 Then we take the offset 0xC, and dereference again, this is the pointer to the `PEB_LDR_DATA`.
-Finally we increase that pointer by 0x14 to get to the first `LDR_MODULE` entry in our loaded moduels list.
+Finally we increase that pointer by 0x14 to get to the first `LDR_MODULE` entry in our loaded modules list.
 Now that we know that, we can start retyping in Ghidra:

 ```c